How It Began

 December 2022

-We were overjoyed when we found out that we had won two significant grants!
+We were overjoyed to discover that we had won two significant grants!
 One was the Changing Lives grant from Lambeth, and the other was the Grow Back Greener fund from the Mayor of London.
 It felt like a dream come true!

 We also had extra funding from MTVH, plus a contribution from the two other Housing associations who manage our estate (Southern Housing and Notting Hill Genesis).